 Are you a future Superstar DJ, Beat Boxer, B-Boy/B-Girl or Graffiti Artist?
 Come down to Roundabout on Sunday and try your hand at a mix of urban arts.
 Whether it’s mastering DJ DJ techniques or laying down your own loops as a human beat-box with the team from Noise Academy, popping and locking with our break dance professional, or perhaps trying out tags and murals are more your thing with our resident graffiti artists, there’s plenty to do at Pop Out’s urban arts sessions.
-Start Time: 10.30am to 2pm Tickets: Free (just drop in) Location: Roundabout Theatre and Outside
+Start Time: 10.30am to 2pm Tickets: Free (just drop in) Location: Roundabout theatre at Lincoln Performing Arts Centre and Outside

 Join us at Waterside Pop-Up for some live music.
 A mixture of classical and contemporary, these session are an ideal way spend a lunchtime.
 Start Times: Wednesday 20 – Friday 22 September 1pm Running Time: 45 Minutes Tickets: Free Entry (just drop in)